SuppliedOrange/Chatroulette-Custom-Selfie/README.md

 <br>

 + **Permissions explained**: <br>
-  + *Storage:* This application may suggest that it needs access to your browser history.
+  + *Storage:* This application may tell you that it needs access to your browser history.
 It does not.
 It actually uses LocalStorage which is a database for the website.
   + *Native Messaging:* Cooperating native applications means the extension talks to the website and back to update your selfie.

 <br>